This is a complete guide covering everything you need to know to set up and create your branded website.

 If that is the case then that domain name might already be taken (and I’m sorry because you are an unlucky person :)).

-The problem that I ran into, which I’ll be diving into next, is that I didn’t want to narrow my business into just photography.
+The problem that I ran into, which I’ll be diving into next, is that I didn’t want to narrow my business to just photography.

 I wanted my website and blog to eventually inspire all personal brands.